bward67/bward67/README.md

-I love this crazy journey I am currently on learning how to code.
-It satisfies my creative outlet and and my massive need to be productive, (which I believe may come from growing up on a farm!).
+I love this crazy journey I am currently on, learning how to code.
+It fulfills both my creative drive and my strong need to stay productive, (the latter, which I believe may have come from growing up on a farm!).

 Waking up every day and knowing that I can spend it learning Front End Development makes me smile and puts a spring in my step.